use-ink/cargo-contract/docs/extrinsics.md

 The above examples assume the working directory is the contract source code where the `Cargo.toml` file is located.
 This is used to determine the location of the contract artifacts.
-Alternatively, there is an optional positional argument to each of the extrinsic commands which allows specifying the contract artifact file directly. e.g.
+Alternatively, there is an optional positional argument to each of the extrinsic commands which allows specifying the contract artifact file directly.
+E.g.

 `cargo upload ../path/to/mycontract.wasm`